ahmedemasry/group-chat/README.md

 ## Deployment

 ### Deploy the Application
-Deploy your application to Vercel by connecting your GitHub repository to Vercel and following their instructions.
+Deployed the application to [Vercel](group-chat-amber.vercel.app) by connecting your GitHub repository to Vercel and following their instructions.

 ### Deploy Firebase Functions
 ```bash